-Also, on the 29th, Burchard notes that Cardinal Della Rovere came to the Apostolic Palace with Duke Caesare of Valentino and his cardinals, and that they entered into an agreement in which Della Rovere, after he was elected Pope, would name Duke Cesare as Gonfaloniere of the Holy Roman Church and Captain General, and that they would leave each other in possession of their properties.
-The Spanish cardinals swore to give their votes to Della Rovere (Burchard, 293).
+Also, on the 29th, Burchard notes that Cardinal Della Rovere came to the Apostolic Palace with Caesare Duke of Romandiola (Valentino) and his cardinals, and that they entered into an agreement in which Della Rovere, after he was elected Pope, would name Duke Cesare as Gonfaloniere of the Holy Roman Church and Captain General, and that they would leave each other in possession of their properties.
+The Spanish cardinals swore to give their votes to Della Rovere [Burchard, 293].

-On October 31, the Mass of the Holy Spirit was sung by Cardinal di San Giorgio.
+On October 31, the Mass of the Holy Spirit was sung by Cardinal Giovanni Antonio di San Giorgio.
 There were thirty-three cardinals assisting at the Mass.
-Absent were Cibo, Riario, Casanova, and d'Este.
+Absent were Cibo (who had been ill, on and off, during the brief reign of Pius III), Riario, Casanova, and d'Este (who may still have been impeded by his broken leg [Diarii di Marino Sanuto 5, 102]).
 After the service was concluded, the participants went in procession to the Capella Maior, sang the Veni Creator, and were led in prayers by Cardinal Carafa, the Dean of the Sacred College.
 Afterwards the Cardinals retired to their cells for lunch.
 Later in the day the Conclave area was sealed and the Cardinals and participants took their oaths, the Cardinals began (but did not complete) the signing of the several pages on which the copies of the Electoral Capitulations would be written.
 Early in the evening, the Cardinals decided that Cardinal Della Rovere would be pope, and they all went to his cell (with the exception of San Giorgio) saying "Proficiat de papatu."
-Burchard was present (Burchard, 294), and was promised a bishopric, a mule, a cappa and a rochet by Della Rovere.
+Burchard was present [Burchard, 294], and was promised a bishopric, a mule, a cappa and a rochet by Della Rovere.

-On the morning of All Saints' Day, the Sacristan of the Conclave, Monsignor Ventura, the Bishop of Massana, said the Mass of the Holy Spirit, at which all thirty-eight cardinals were present.
-Afterwards, all of the Cardinals subscribed to the Electoral Capitulations (text in Burchard, 295-298 n.
-1), and Burchard administered the oath, beginning with Carafa.
+On the morning of All Saints' Day, the Sacristan of the Conclave, Monsignor Ventura Beneassai, the Bishop of Massana (Massa-Maritima) (1501-1511), said the Mass of the Holy Spirit, at which all thirty-eight cardinals were present.
+Afterwards, all of the Cardinals subscribed to the Electoral Capitulations [text in Burchard, 295-298 n.
+1], and Burchard administered the oath, beginning with Carafa.
 After the witnesses to the Capitulations oath had notarized the documents, the scrutiny began.
 Cardinal della Rovere received all of the first-choice votes except his own (he voted for Amboise, Riario and Carafa) and Amboise's.
 Amboise voted for Carafa and Da Costa.
 Amboise himself received second-place votes from Aragona, Fieschi and Ascanio Sforza.
 De Sprats received one third-place vote, from Ascanio Sforza.
 The result, therefore, was 36 votes for Della Rovere, one vote for Carafa, and one vote for Amboise.
-(Burchard, 298-299)
+[Burchard, 298-299]

 On November 3, Duke Caesare, deserted by the Spanish and insecure in his refuge at Nepi, was allowed by the Pope to move to Rome and into the Papal Palace again; was given rooms directly above the Pope's.
 On the night of the 19th he left Rome and moved to Ostia, intending to go to France.

 Scheduling the date of his coronation was not an easy matter for Burchard.
-First, Julius announced He was crowned as Pope Julius II on November 18, and that he would take possession of the Laterian Basilica on the 19th (Burchard, 304).
-Then he decided on the 19th for St. Peter's and the 26th for the Lateran (Burchard, 305).
+First, Julius announced he was to be crowned as Pope Julius II on November 18, and that he would take possession of the Laterian Basilica on the 19th [Burchard, 304].
+Then he decided on the 19th for St. Peter's and the 26th for the Lateran [Burchard, 305].
 Then the coronation was put off until the 26th and the Lateran until the Feast of St. Andrew.

 L. Thuasne (editor), Johannis Burchardi Argentinensis . . .
 Diarium sive Rerum Urbanum commentarii Volume III (Paris 1883) pp 238-315 [There is a gap in the manuscripts between February 22 and August 12, 1503].
 Stefano Infessura, Diario della citta di Roma (a cura di Oreste Tommasini) (Roma 1890) 276-282.
 Marino Sanuto (ed.
 Federico Stefani), I diarii di Marino Sanuto Tomo V (Venezia 1881).
 Onuphrio Panvinio, Epitome Pontificum Romanorum a S. Petro usque ad Paulum IIII.
 Gestorum (videlicet) electionisque singulorum & Conclavium compendiaria narratio (Venice: Jacob Strada 1557).
 Pasquale Villari (editor), Dispacci di Antonio Giustinian Ambasciatore Veneto in Roma dal 1502 al 1505 Volume II (Firenze 1876).
 Sigismundo Tizio: Paolo Piccolomini, "Il pontificato di Pio III, secondo la testimonianza di una fonte contemporanea," Archivio storico italiano 32 (1903),102-138.

 F. Petruccelli della Gattina, Histoire diplomatique des conclaves Volume I (Paris 1864) 435-456 [contains translations of the dispatches of the ambassador of Modena.
 Bertrando Costabili].
 Gaetano Moroni Dizionario di erudizione storico-ecclesiastica 36 (Venezia 1846) 6.
+Mandell Creighton, A History of the Papacy Volume IV: The Italian Princes: 1464-1518 (Boston: Houghton Mifflin 1887).
 Ludwig Pastor, The History of the Popes (edited R. K. Kerr) second edition Volume 6 (London: Kegan Paul 1902) 185-231.
 Ferdinand Gregorovius, The History of Rome in the Middle Ages (translated from the fourth German edition by A. Hamilton) Volume 8 part 1 [Book XIV, Chapter 1] (London 1902) 1-15.